Chippewa County Clerk's Office

 - Record of Birth - Must have a certified birth certificate.
-If you were born in Chippewa County, you can purchase a copy from the Register of Deeds.
+If you were born in Wisconsin, you can purchase a copy from the Register of Deeds.

 - Proof of Residence - A Driver's License, ID Card, or other form giving place of residence.
 (Where residence has last been established for a period of 30 days or more).
 If driver's licenses are not current, bring a copy of a bill that shows where your current address has been for the last 30 days.

 - Social Security Number (Do not have to have the actual card)